 In both, transactional and non-transactional relationships, money can cause problems.
 Handle money matters carefully and prioritize financial planning right from the beginning.
 In transactional relationships, mutual finances are usually discussed beforehand yet they have the potential to cause rifts.

 Learn to let go of small challenges to avoid financial stress.
-Try and turn your relationship into a true partnership instead of making a mental tally on what your partner is doing for you each time and see if you are getting a fair deal.
+Try and turn your relationship into a true partnership instead of reducing it to a mental tally of what your partner is doing for you each time and assessing if you are getting a fair deal.

 It means the person is quite calculative and practical.
 A transactional person is someone who will act in a situation only if there is some gain for him or her.
 They apply this principle to all relationships, including their romantic partner.